Two Strangers (Carry a Cake Across New York)

 Two Strangers (Carry a Cake Across New York) is a British musical by Jim Barne and Kit Buchan.
-The play was first produced in 2019 in Ipswich and Northampton, starring Tori Allen-Martin and Alex Cardall.
+The musical was first produced in 2019 in Ipswich and Northampton under the name The Season, starring Tori Allen-Martin and Alex Cardall.
 A new production opened at Kiln Theatre in 2023, starring Dujonna Gift and Sam Tutty.
 In April 2024, it transferred to the Criterion Theatre in the West End.
-It is set to play at the Longacre Theatre on Broadway in November 2025, with Tutty back in the show, opposite Christiani Pitts from the Cambridge production.
+It is now playing at the Longacre Theatre on Broadway (premiering in November 2025), with Tutty back in the show, opposite Christiani Pitts from the Cambridge production.
+It was The New York Times' "Critic's Pick".

-Under its previous title The Season, the show received a Stage Debut Award, for Best Composer, Lyricist or Book Writer, and before that also the Stiles & Drewe Mentorship prize.
+Under its previous title, The Season, the show received a Stage Debut Award for Best Composer, Lyricist or Book Writer, and before that also the Stiles & Drewe Mentorship prize.